-Due to the recursive layered approximation to the posterior density,the errors still accumulate in the sequential KR approximation~\eqref{eq:SOED_precondJoint} to $\pi_{\be_k, \bd_k, \bm \given \bI_{k-1}}$.
-However, this stems from the error accumulation in the direct approximation of the posterior density and can thus be controlled deterministically.
-The amount of additional applications of the PTO map required to keep the running approximation to the posterior density is generally offset by the reduction in computation offered by using the resulting preconditioning operator $\cL^k$ defined in~\eqref{eq:KR_precondPost}.
-We present the full posterior-preconditioned SOED procedure used in the next section in~\cref{algorithm:SOED_EIG}, where we again leave the optimization algorithm used to maximize the incremental EIG arbitrary.
+Due to the recursive layered approximation to the posterior density, there is a sequential accumulation of error in the KR approximation to $\pi_{\be_k, \bd_k, \bm \given \bI_{k-1}}$.
+However, this error can be controlled using~\cref{lemma:L2toHellBound}.
+The amount of additional applications of the PTO map required to keep the running approximation to the posterior density is generally offset by the reduction in computational work due to using the resulting preconditioning operator $\cL^k$ defined in~\eqref{eq:KR_precondPost}.
+We present the full posterior-preconditioned SOED procedure in~\cref{algorithm:SOED_EIG}, where we again leave the optimization algorithm for maximizing the incremental EIG arbitrary.
 A visual representation of the algorithm in the form of a flowchart is also included in~\cref{figure:OED_vs_SOEDv3}.

-\section{Numerical Examples}
+\section{Numerical examples}

-We demonstrate the effectiveness of our proposed method on finding optimal designs for two model problems.
-In~\cref{subsection:SEIR_example}, we consider a non-intrusive sensor placement type OED problem and use the transport-map-based procedures (\cref{algorithm:SOED_EIG} and \cref{algorithm:OED}) to compute optimal testing times for a disease model inverse problem.
-In~\cref{subsection:Poisson_example} we instead consider an intrusive design, \ie, we choose optimal boundary conditions for an inverse problem with an elliptic forward operator.
-The algorithms used in both examples are implemented in \matlab using the DIRT~FTT codes found in the deep-tensor toolbox~\cite{Cui:DIRT}.
+We first illustrate our approach and compare it to nested Monte Carlo approximation for a simple nonlinear model in~\cref{subsection:nonlin_comparison}.
+We then demonstrate the effectiveness of our proposed method on finding optimal designs for two model problems.
+In~\cref{subsection:SEIR_example}, we consider a non-intrusive sensor placement problem using transport-map-based procedures (\cref{algorithm:SOED_EIG} and \cref{algorithm:OED}) to compute optimal testing times for an inverse problem in disease modeling.
+In~\cref{subsection:Poisson_example}, we consider instead intrusive designs, \ie, we choose optimal boundary conditions for an inverse problem with an elliptic forward operator.
+The algorithms used in both examples are implemented in \matlab using the DIRT~FTT codes from the {\texttt{deep-tensor toolbox}}~\cite{Cui:DIRT}.